Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Monetary Policy Response to Inflationary Shocks

 A strong factor of the loss in trust is the exogenous nature of the energy price movements.
-Despite the strong hike up to a real interest rate of 3.4\% per year (18.4\% nominal target rate), inflation remains far above target.
+Despite the strong hike up to a real interest rate of 3.4\% per year (16.8\% nominal target rate), inflation remains far above target.
 Once these shocks have passed, the Central Bank is arguably quite successful in keeping inflation closer to its steady state value.
-However, similarly to the Anchored Trust case, the economy now contends with a persistent, relatively high unemployment rate.
-The unemployment here is driven by the energy price shock that causes a strong surge in inflation, which erodes household savings and reduces real wages by 4\% compared to its steady state value, thus leading to a drop in demand (see Figure~\ref{activeCB_dyn_ap} in Appendix \ref{appx:dashboards}).
-In contrast to the Anchored Trust scenario, unemployment in the Floating Trust scenario recovers to full employment faster.
-This is driven by the comparatively higher real wages, which allows for a faster recovery of the consumption budget and consequently output.
-This implies that a loss of trust may be beneficial in terms of unemployment by promoting a faster adjustment to exogenous price levels as they occur.
+However, similarly to the Anchored Expectation case, the economy now contends with a lower, but persistent unemployment problem.
+The unemployment here is driven by the energy price shock that causes a strong surge in inflation, which erodes household savings and reduces real wages by 4\% compared to its steady state value, thus resulting in a drop in demand (see Figure~\ref{activeCB_dyn_ap} in Appendix \ref{appx:dashboards}).
+In contrast to the Anchored Expectation scenario, unemployment in the Floating Expectation scenario recovers to full employment faster.
+As noted above, this paradoxical result is driven by the comparatively higher real wages and consumption propensity, which allows for a faster recovery of the consumption budget and consequently output.

-As with both the Inactive Central Bank and Anchored Trust scenario, strong exogenous inflation outside of the Central Bank's sphere of influence leads to a severe contraction of the economy, which recovers only slowly.
-The convergence to pre-crisis equilibrium takes more than 15 years in the Anchored Trust scenario and 6 years in the Floating Trust scenario.
-This suggests that fiscal policy to shore up consumer's budget or reduce energy price effects on firms and households can be a more effective tool than monetary policy, in face of exogenous price shocks.
+As with both the Inactive Central Bank and Anchored Expectation scenario, strong exogenous inflation outside of the Central Bank's sphere of influence leads to a severe contraction of the economy, which recovers only slowly.
+The convergence to pre-crisis equilibrium takes more than 18 years in the Anchored Expectation scenario and 11 years in the Floating Expectation scenario.
+This suggests that in the face of exogenous price shocks, fiscal policy shoring up consumer's budget or reducing energy price effects on firms and households can be a more effective tool than monetary policy.